 There are many other ways to acquire new donors.
 This list is by no means comprehensive, and your organization should use each of these tips in conjunction with one another in order to find the best method of acquiring donors for your nonprofit.

 - Salsa's Ways to Maximize Fundraising with Donor Management Software.
 These easy tips will help your organization raise more money by maximizing the potential of software you already have!

-- Salsa's Steps to Acquire and Retain Younger Donors.
-Trying to rake in the millennials?
+- Salsa's Strategies for Stellar Donor Retention.
+Trying to rake in the millennials and the older crowd?
 Salsa knows how!
-Check out our best tips for getting younger donors involved in your organization.
+Check out our best tips for retaining all donors.